urbancamo/urbancamo.github.io/adif-transformer.md

 If you are a fixed station you must have your location set in QRZ.com for the ADIF Transformer to determine your location.

-If portable, mobile, alternative, or with no fixed station data in QRZ.COM then let the transformer know where you are, either by specifying an activity reference, or directly entering your location.
-You can use right-click on [Google Maps](https://maps.google.com) to find your Latitude & Longitude and paste that string directly into the form.
+If your location isn't fixed (/P, /M, /A) and the ADIF input file contains a `MY_SOTA` reference, an activity reference in `SIG` `SIG_INFO` that has a location, your `MY_GRIDSQUARE` is set or your `LATITUDE` & `LONGITUDE` are set you are good to go.
+If not then let transformer know where you are via the form, either by specifying an activity reference, or directly entering your location.

+An easy way to find your location is to right-click on [Google Maps](https://maps.google.com) to- the Latitude & Longitude can be pasted directly into the `Lat/Long` field.

 ## How It Works (or a bit more info)